In which scenario we have to use ISNULL() function and ISEMPTY() function?

 - ISEMPTY checks for the presence of a value but verifies if it contains meaningful data (e.g., length is

-for arrays, no keys for objects, or empty for strings).
-ISNULL
+0for arrays, no keys for objects, or empty for strings).
+ISNULLis always checked beforeISEMPTYbecause a null value cannot be empty.

 2 Likes